Something inside me woke up again

 So from taking one step forward to explore the uneasiness I'd been feeling, it unlocked something in me that brought a dramatic shift and built momentum for what followed.

 That year I went on to do Practitioner and Master Practitioner qualifications, and have since trained with Sue Knight to become a certified NLP Trainer.
 There's a whole lot more I could tell you about those wonderful experiences, like my trip to India, what I have learned from such a remarkable woman, and all the amazing learning in between.

-For now I wanted to let you know that there are regular opportunities to join an NLP Programme for an introduction, a refresher, or to complete a Practitioner qualification.
+For now I wanted to let you know that there's an NLP Programme coming up for an introduction, a refresher, or to complete a Practitioner qualification.
 Will you join us to experience it for yourself?